What can I expect?

 Our overall goal is to make this a place where you will feel safe to talk about personal concerns.

-Our staff represents a variety of professionals and professionals-in-training: psychologists, post-doctoral fellows, master's-level counselors and pre-doctoral psychology interns.
-Occasionally, we also may have graduate students in an advanced practicum for the Department of Counseling and Educational Psychology.
+Our staff represents a variety of professionals and professionals-in-training: psychologists, post-doctoral fellows, master's-level counselors and doctoral psychology interns.
+Occasionally, we also may have graduate students in an advanced practicum from the Department of Counseling and Educational Psychology and the Department of Marriage and Family Therapy.
 Audio/video recording of counseling sessions is done to improve the effectiveness of all of our counselors through supervision and training activities.
 Doctoral interns and master's student-trainees are required to audio/video record each session.
 There may also be an occasional session in which a supervisor may request to observe or sit-in on a session.
 You may be assured that the content of these sessions will only be used in professional supervision, audio/video recorded materials do not leave the agency, and audio/video-recorded materials will be destroyed after supervision is completed.